Skip to main content

 Instance methods

-Methods are extension functions accepting self:
+Methods are implemented as extension functions that accept self:

 fun Point.distanceFromOrigin(self): int {